Since 2018 I have been writing, or reading affirmations to myself daily.

 - Have a well-rounded family with well-educated children

 - Master a suite of skills in adventure sports, martial arts and dance

 - Have a fleet of adventure vehicles on tap

 - Get to epic fitness levels, with a ‘total’ of 1100 lbs and ripped (even in suboptimal lighting…)

 - Have bases in three continents (Australia, Asia & Europe)

 Sounds great already.
-But as I wrote them down over the course of the year a few things changed:
+But since I first wrote them, a few things changed: